thedude0606/manusoptions/PROGRESS.md

 - Resolved: Real-time updates now enabled by default per user request
 - Resolved: Options chain UI not updating due to incomplete mapping between streaming data contract keys and options table data
 - Resolved: Contract key normalization mismatch between streaming data and DataFrame rows
+- Resolved: Recommendation engine not utilizing streaming data for real-time updates

 ## Next Steps

-1. Integrate enhanced recommendation engine with dashboard UI
-2. Test real-time updates with various symbols
+1. Add visual indicators for recommendations with high confidence
-3. Create tests to validate the changes
+2. Create tests to validate the changes
-4. Optimize performance for multi-timeframe calculations if needed
+3. Optimize performance for multi-timeframe calculations if needed
-5. Continue updating documentation to reflect the new functionality
+4. Continue updating documentation to reflect the new functionality
-6. Add visual indicators for fields that have been updated via streaming data
+5. Add visual indicators for fields that have been updated via streaming data
-7. Implement caching for normalized contract keys to improve performance
+6. Implement caching for normalized contract keys to improve performance